Kuhlemeier-lab/Petunia_hybrid_necrosis/README.md

 Author of this page: Marta Binaghi

+Genome sequence and annotation used in all the analyses: **to add**

 ## BSR-Seq

 To identify the regions of the genome asssociated with the presence and abscence of the necrosis phenotype, we applied a BSR-Seq approach.
 This is similar to a BSA (bulk segregant analysis) but is performed on RNA-seq data.
 The approach is very similar to that used by Soyk et al. 2017 [doi.org/10.1038/ng.3733](https://doi.org/10.1038/ng.3733).